 Neuroleptic malignant syndrome.
 This is a life-threatening syndrome characterized by autonomic and mental status changes, fever, and severe muscular rigidity.
 The first symptom to emerge in 82% of patients is change in mental status.
 Supporting, but nonspecific, laboratory findings include elevated serum creatine kinase level, leukocytosis, elevated liver function tests, hypocalcemia, hypomagnesemia, hyperkalemia, and metabolic acidosis.

 More than half of cases (66%) occur within the first 1 to 2 weeks after initiation of antipsychotic medications.
 Higher doses and rapid dose escalation are risk factors.
 Treatment includes removal of the causative agent and supportive care (intravenous fluids, metabolites).
 Some patients will need to be admitted to an ICU.
 Benzodiazepines can be used for agitation, and electroconvulsive therapy is an option.
-Controversial treatments include dantrolene(Drug information on dantrolene), bromocriptine(Drug information on bromocriptine), and amantadine.6
+Controversial treatments include dantrolene, bromocriptine, and amantadine.6

 Drug-induced parkinsonism.
 This syndrome mimics PD, with symptoms of bradykinesia, rest or postural tremor, and rigidity.
 Onset is subacute and bilateral, with early presence of postural tremor and concurrent oral-buccal dyskinesias, which are usually not responsive to levodopa.
 Antipsychotics, lithium, antiemetics (prochlorperazine, metoclopromide), calcium channel blockers, reserpine, α-methyldopa, tetrabenazine, and some antidepressants are responsible for the disorder.